My Story

 Unfortunately, many of the other staff people didn’t really like me, because the kids liked me.
 Apparently, they were under the impression that respect was generated through fear.
 Whereas, I was under the impression that respect was earned through trust.

 I had no trouble with the delinquents and they listened to and obeyed me because they trusted and respected me.
-Not because they were afraid of the consequence I would give them if they didn’t listen.
+Not because they were afraid of the consequences I would give them if they didn’t listen.
 Still, my superiors were condescending.
-I tried to explain that love and respect are far more powerful motivators than fear and consequence.
+I tried to explain that love and respect are far more powerful motivators than fear and consequences.
 Needless to say, that didn’t really go over well.
 People in power like fear and intimidation more than respect.

 I worked with the delinquents for about a year.
 During that time, when my work schedule allowed, I would also volunteer with all the retired people at a local food shelf.
 It was a great experience and I really enjoyed it.
 Eventually, I was offered a job to run the place.

-Due to my disdain and always hitting brick walls at the delinquent center I took the opportunity.
+Due to my disdain and always hitting brick walls at the delinquent center, I took the opportunity.
 The guys were happy because they enjoyed working with me, and I with them.
 I was my own boss and managed 1500 volunteers a year with 40 regulars every week.
 I operated under the same philosophy that respect is earned.
 It was amazing; I had a crew of guys that would literally have done anything for me.
 They would have followed me to the ends of the earth if I needed them to.
-There was a bond that cannot be explained.
+There was a bond that could not be explained.

 Unfortunately, I started running into a problem at the food pantry similar to the problem at the delinquent center.
-Apparently, the board didn’t think that a 22-year-old could run a food pantry on his own.
+Apparently, the board didn’t think a 22-year-old could run a food pantry on his own.
 So they hired someone to be my boss, then another someone, and eventually another someone.

 Apparently, when I was in college I received some scholarships that weren’t taxed.
 They gave me the option of having the scholarship amount seized or I could send in a check for the income tax of a little over 100 bucks.
 Of course, I sent in a check.